voucherifyio/voucherify-openapi/docs/guides/implementation_blueprint/Integration-Processes.md

 ### Redeeming voucher codes

-In this scenario a customer will be reedeming voucher codes.
+In this scenario, a customer will be redeeming voucher codes.

 The customer is given voucher codes using different methods.
 You can use [Voucherify's Distributions](doc:distributions) or a standalone voucher that the customer received in many different ways.